A L E X K R A U S

 I am currently an Accounting major at the University of Connecticut.
 I chose Accounting because, although I would like to go into business, I am still unsure exactly what type of company I would like to work for.
 Being an Accountant, I know I will have access to work in any industry I want.

 Caddieing has definitely given me a new perspective on interacting with people.
 I work with and for such a diverse group of people, and that is only an opportunity I would have had because of caddieing.
 I have caddied with people who have come from nothing and are some of the hardest workers I have ever met.
-On the other side, I have had to opportunity to caddie for numerous very successful people and hearing their story and advice has been so valuable.
+On the other side, I have had the opportunity to caddie for numerous very successful people and hearing their story and advice has been so valuable.

 Q: If you were to give back to the community, how would you do so?